Fujairah, the UAE

 We asked expats in Fujairah what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Fujairah, should be aware that the cost of living can be high, particularly for housing and healthcare.
 They should also know that the UAE does not offer a retirement visa, so they would need to secure a different type of visa to stay in the country long-term.
 The official language is Arabic, although English is widely spoken, especially in business settings.
 The culture in Fujairah, like the rest of the UAE, is deeply rooted in Islamic traditions, and expats should respect these customs.
 The climate is hot and dry, with temperatures often exceeding 40 degrees Celsius in the summer.
 The healthcare system in the UAE is of a high standard, but private health insurance is recommended as public healthcare is primarily for UAE nationals.
 The UAE has a zero-tolerance policy towards drugs and strict laws on alcohol consumption.
 It's also worth noting that the UAE has strict laws on public behavior and dress code, particularly for women.
 Fujairah is less cosmopolitan than other parts of the UAE like Dubai or Abu Dhabi, but it offers a more relaxed lifestyle with beautiful beaches and mountains.
 The crime rate is low, making it a safe place to live.
 Lastly, while the UAE does not levy income tax, there is a value-added tax (VAT) on goods and services.
-Expats should also be aware that the cost of living can be high, particularly for housing and healthcare," commented one expat who made the move to Fujairah.
+Expats should also be aware that the cost of living can be high, particularly for housing and healthcare," explained one expat living in Fujairah, the UAE.

 What do expats in Fujairah appreciate most about the local culture?

 "Expats in Fujairah, often appreciate the warm hospitality and friendliness of the local people.
 They are known for their welcoming nature and willingness to help newcomers settle in.
 The rich Emirati culture, with its unique traditions, festivals, and cuisine, is also highly appreciated.
 Expats enjoy the peaceful lifestyle and slower pace of life in Fujairah compared to other bustling cities in the UAE.
 The respect for family values and the emphasis on community in the local culture is also something that many expats appreciate.
 The local culture's emphasis on cleanliness and orderliness is also highly valued.
-Lastly, the safety and security provided by the local government is something that expats in Fujairah deeply appreciate," said one expat in Fujairah.
+Lastly, the safety and security provided by the local government is something that expats in Fujairah deeply appreciate," remarked one expat living in Fujairah, the UAE.

 What do expats find most challenging?